ph4zel/PersianTextEdit/README.md

 open Fonts folder in plugin root ("res://addons/PersianTextEdit/Fonts") and open Fonts.tres and open Font in inspector and Load font in Font Data

 for more learn see example scene

+### Issues
+Issues are answered

+### Contribut
+you can add new node to this project. for example : PersianRichTextLabel